-The Department of Psychology at Georgia State University currently has 40 faculty members and over 100 graduate students across five doctoral programs, including Clinical, Cognitive Sciences, Community, Developmental, and Neuropsychology and Behavioral Neuroscience.
+The Department of Psychology at Georgia State University currently has 44 faculty members and over 130 graduate students across five doctoral programs, including Clinical, Cognitive Sciences, Community, Developmental, and Neuropsychology and Behavioral Neuroscience.
 Georgia State is a growing urban research university of over 32,000 students located in downtown Atlanta with access to a metropolitan population of over 5 million.
-The university houses a number of interdisciplinary initiatives and centers, including the Georgia State/Georgia Tech Center for Advanced Brain Imaging, the Language Research Center, the Center for Research in Atypical Development and Learning, the Center for Behavioral Neuroscience, and University initiatives in Language & Literacy, Brains & Behavior, and the Partnership for Urban Health Research.
+The university houses a number of interdisciplinary initiatives and centers, including the Georgia State/Georgia Tech Center for Advanced Brain Imaging, the Language Research Center, the Center for Research in Atypical Development and Learning, the Center for Behavioral Neuroscience, and the University initiatives in Language & Literacy, Brains & Behavior.

-Georgia State University researchers received over $100 million from external funding agencies in fiscal year 2015, marking the third straight year of record-breaking research funding.
-External funding in the Department of Psychology exceeded $4 million (direct and indirect) for the 2015 fiscal year.
+Georgia State University researchers typically receive over $100 million from external funding agencies annually.
+External funding in the Department of Psychology exceeded $4 million (direct and indirect) annually.

-Please contact the Department Chair, Dr. Lindsey Cohen for more information about current searches.
+Please email [email protected] for more information about current searches.

 Interested individuals should submit: